-- If searching in the Authors Forum doesn't get you an answer, try asking your question by creating a New Topic in the forum (here's a real-world example of a great support post on the Authors Forum: it has a detailed description of the issue, a screenshot, and the source text from the author's manuscript).
+If searching in the Authors Forum doesn't get you an answer, try asking your question by creating a New Topic in the forum (here's a real-world example of a great support post on the Authors Forum: it has a detailed description of the issue, a screenshot, and the source text from the author's manuscript).
 The Leanpub author community is typically helpful and responsive, and collectively they have a lot of experience using Leanpub to write books and courses!
 Plus, anything authors talk about in the Authors Forum can be found by people searching the forum with a similar issue or question in the future.
 Furthermore, we also monitor the Authors Forum as well, so asking a question there can often get it answered by us, if needed.

-- If that doesn't work, please email the Leanpub team at firstname.lastname@example.org.
+If that doesn't work, please email the Leanpub team at email@example.com.
 Of course, it will typically take longer for you to get a reply when you email hello than it will if you can find the answer in our Help Center or if you post in the Author Forum.
 When you email hello you're on our schedule (and we're in Pacific Time), whereas if you post on the Authors Forum you can also get help from Leanpub authors all over the world.
 However, if you have a question which doesn't belong in the Author Forum (say it's private), or if you're really shy, then contacting our team is the best way to get an answer to your question.
 Also, please note that we may run previews of your book or course ourselves, in our effort to fix the problem.
 (We will not publish your book or course, obviously!)

 When you're reporting a problem or asking a question, here are a few guidelines to follow, that will help you get to a solution as quickly as possible: